 Crop-Yield Goal.
-You must consider the nutrient needs for the specific crop you will be producing, along with a realistic Yield Goal (YG) for that crop.
-To set your YG, average the yields obtained in the last five cropping cycles after dropping the lowest and highest yields.
-If you don't have yield data, use yields for nearby fields, UT Extension variety trial data, or your USDA-NASS county yield average increased by 10 percent.
+You must consider the nutrient needs for the specific crop you will be producing along with a realistic Yield Goal (YG) for that crop.
+Set your YG as the average yield obtained in the last five cropping cycles after dropping the lowest and highest yields.
+If you don't have yield data, use yields for nearby fields, UT Extension variety trial data or your USDA-NASS county yield average increased by 10 percent.

 Application Time and Harvest Form.
-Time your litter applications for when your crop needs nutrients as recommended in Appendix Table 4.
+Time your manure applications for when your crop needs nutrients as recommended in Appendix Table 6.
 For agronomic crops, apply nutrients at establishment, as a split application for corn grain (at planting and then again when the corn is about 16 inches tall), as a fall and/or spring topdress for small grains, and to establish a double crop.
-For forages, apply litter to establish new forage stands, maintain an established stand, renovate a declining stand, and as a split application for corn silage.
-You can also apply litter to topdress small grain forages in spring and/or fall, or to forages immediately after harvest when an additional cutting is expected.
-Identify your litter application time and the crop harvest form in Part 3 of the Worksheet.
+For forages, apply manure to establish new forage stands, maintain an established stand, renovate a declining stand, and as a split application for corn silage.
+You can also apply manure to topdress small grain forages in spring and/or fall or to forages immediately after harvest when an additional cutting is expected.
+Identify your manure application time and the crop harvest form in Part 3 of the Worksheet.

 Nitrogen (N).
-In Part 3, list the recommended crop N application rate (lbs-N/ac) using the condensed UT Extension fertilizer application rate recommendations in Appendix Table 4 [6, 7]; the recommended rates generally don't depend on your YG or a soil test.
+In Part 3, list the crop recommended N application rate (lbs-N/ac) using the condensed UT Extension fertilizer application rate recommendations in Appendix Table 6 [8, 9]; the recommended rates generally don't depend on your YG or a soil test.
 However, for corn the YG does affect the recommended N application rate.
-Also, be aware that you can use a Pre-Sidedress Nitrate soil test to refine the N application rate during the split application of N to corn when it is approximately 16 inches tall [8].
+Also, be aware that you can use a Pre-Sidedress Nitrate soil test to refine the N application rate during a split application of N to corn [10].

 Legumes.
 Legumes are plants that supply their own nitrogen by hosting special bacteria in root nodules.
 The N application rate you enter in Step 1 should reflect a Legume Nitrogen Credit (LNC) if your preceding crop was a soybean or a single species legume cover crop or if you are interseeding legumes into your current crop.
-See Appendix Table 5 and Table 6 to determine what LNC you should use.
+See Appendix Table 7 and Table 8 to determine what LNC you should be use.

 Phosphorus (P) and Potassium (K).
-In Part 3, list the recommended application rates for phosphorus (P - lbs $P_2O_5/ac$ ) and potassium (K - lbs $K_2O$ )/ac) using Appendix Table 4.
+In Part 3, list the recommended application rates for phosphorus (P - Ibs $P_2O_5/ac$ ) and potassium (K - Ibs $K_2O$ )/ac) using Appendix Table 6.
 The recommended rates depend on your soil test results in Worksheet Part 1.
-The recommended P and K application rates assure these elements will not limit crop yield.
+The recommended P and K application rates ensure these elements will not limit crop yield.

 Phosphorus Removal (PR).
-An estimate of your PR is one basis to set your litter application rate in Part 5 of the Worksheet.
-Look up your crop phosphorus removal rate (CPRR) in Appendix Table 7, making sure to match the harvest form you will use.
+An estimate of your crop phosphorus removal (PR) is one basis to set your manure application rate in Part 5 of the Worksheet.
+Look up your Crop Phosphorus Removal Rate (CPRR) in Appendix Table 9, making sure to match the harvest form you will use.
 In Part 3, multiply your YG by the CPRR to estimate your PR.